feathersjs/feathers/readme.md

 A **Provider** is simply a module that *provides* your data to clients (ie. via REST or Web Sockets).

-A **Service** is a module that is used by the provider to actually manage the data (ie. a database adapter)
+A **Service** is a module that defines the API functionality for a given resource and is exposed to clients via a provider. (ie. A definition of create, update, etc.)

-A **Mixin** is like a utility that you can use to improve your service (ie. validation or authentication)
+A **Mixin** is like a utility or middleware that you can use to improve your service (ie. validation or authentication)

-*TODO: Maybe think of a different name for service*

 ## Getting Started is Easy